samugit83/AutoCodeAgent2.0/README.md

   - A tool for ingesting text into a Neo4j database with hybrid vector graph RAG
 - retrieve_hybrid_vector_graph_rag
   - A tool for retrieving the most similar documents to a query from a Neo4j database with hybrid vector graph RAG
+- retrieve_hyde_rag
+  - A tool for retrieving the most similar documents to a with the HyDe RAG technique
+- retrieve_adaptive_rag
+  - A tool for retrieving the most similar documents to a with the Adaptive RAG technique
 - search_web
   - A tool for searching information on the web
 - send_email
   - A tool for sending an email

 To include the default tools in the list of tools, set the parameter use_default_tools to True in the CodeAgent constructor.
+If you have set use_default_tools to True, you can enable or disable specific tools by modifying the TOOLS_ACTIVATION variable in the default_tools.py file.

 ## SurfAi Integration